Roby36/CS99/README.md

+### Project Overview

+This project encompasses a suite of algorithms and utilities designed to perform complex pathfinding operations, particularly in environments with multiple obstacles.
+It integrates advanced computational techniques such as A* search with homotopy considerations, boundary optimizations, and a specialized obstacle marker module.
+The project is structured to handle dynamic configurations and can be adjusted for various scenarios through JSON-based settings.

+### Key Features

+- **A_star_homotopies Algorithm**: Implements the A* search algorithm extended to account for homotopy classes, providing path solutions that consider different topological routes influenced by obstacles.
+- **Boundary Optimization**: Analyzes the trade-offs between different path metrics by adjusting the coefficients of the cost function, streamlining the problem to a single-variable analysis.
+This is crucial for scenarios where balancing various costs like safety and speed is necessary.
+- **Obstacle Marker Module**: Utilizes complex analysis to uniquely identify paths based on their interactions with obstacles, using a polynomial obstacle marker function along with residue computations and path integral calculations.
+- **Homotopy Classes Management**: Manages distinct paths through computational graphs with homotopy considerations, using linked lists to efficiently handle potential paths.
+- **Cost and Heuristic Functions**: Provides essential functions for calculating path costs and heuristics necessary for the pathfinding algorithms, including utilities for measuring distances and uncertainty accumulations.
+- **Extensive Configuration via JSON**: Allows dynamic setting of parameters and configurations through JSON files, making the system adaptable to different operational needs.

 ### Build Instructions

 To build and run the `boundary_optimization` program and various unit tests, follow the detailed steps outlined below.
 These instructions assume you have GCC installed on your system and are using a Unix-like operating system.